Sayan520/Node-JS-2025/README.md

 # Beginner JavaScript Notes 2025 📘

 Welcome to **Beginner JavaScript Notes 2025**!
-This repository is created for **absolute beginners** who want to learn JavaScript step by step with **simple examples, explanations, and notes**.
+This repository is created for **absolute beginners** who want to learn JavaScript in NodeJS environment step by step with **simple examples, explanations, and notes**.

 ---